The deadline for the National Teaching Fellowship Scheme (NTFS) was Wednesday 18 March 2020.

 Dates for 2020

-Advance HE is delighted to announce the launch of NTFS 2020.
+The deadline for NTFS 2020 has now passed.
 This year’s scheme has special significance as it marks the 20th anniversary of the award.
 Advance HE will be celebrating this important anniversary in the run-up to the 2020 Awards Ceremony with a media campaign profiling the impact of our diverse winners over the 20 years of the scheme.

 Launch: Monday 14 October 2019